pradiplahane248-rgb/harshdip-demo/README.md

 # harshdip-demo
-This is my first git repository.
+This is my first Git repository.
-Author-pradip lahane
+Author-Pradip Lahane